About amanda gordon - counsellor

 I believe counselling should feel both authentic and useful.

 My work is grounded in the belief that people are not broken.
-Often they are navigating complex experiences, relationships, and transitions that require space for reflection and understanding.
+Often, they are navigating complex experiences, losses, relationships, emotions, and transitions that require space for reflection, understanding, and care.

-My approach combines Person-Centred Therapy and Solution-Focused Brief Therapy, creating a supportive environment where you can explore your experiences while also identifying practical ways forward.
+I offer counselling that is compassionate, thoughtful, and practical.
+My approach combines Person-Centred Therapy and Solution-Focused Brief Therapy, creating a supportive environment where you can explore your experiences while also identifying meaningful ways forward.

-A key part of my work is the PAUSE framework, which supports clients to slow down, gain insight into their experiences, and reconnect with what matters most in their lives.
+A key part of my work is the PAUSE framework, which supports clients to slow down, acknowledge what they are feeling, understand the patterns and experiences that may be shaping their lives, gently shift perspective, and engage with life in a more grounded and intentional way.

 Through this process, counselling becomes both a space for reflection and a pathway toward meaningful change.